permguard/permguard/site/content/docs/overview/authorization-provider.md

 Additionally, the application provides the capability to create and manage users on-the-fly through the available APIs and SDKs.
 It also supports the creation and management of roles.

+## Policy as a Code

+PermGuard adopts a `Policy as Code` approach, enabling users to define and manage policies through code.
+This method ensures that all configurations are versioned, reviewed, and tested, while also centralizing policy management externally for enhanced security, compliance, and scalability.

 ## Integration

 PermGuard integrates seamlessly with any application, whether deployed on **servers**, **containers**, or in **serverless** environments.
 Integration is facilitated through gRPC requests to the `Policy Decision Point`, and SDKs are available for various programming languages to ensure smooth implementation.